What are bird nostrils and nares?

 Bird nostrils and nares are nose holes, or openings, that enable a bird to breathe.

 There are two holes – one on each side of a bird’s beak.

 The beaks of birds are different sizes and shapes – long or short, small or large, straight or curved, and wide or thin.
 Therefore, the nares are in different places for different species of birds.

-Some birds – especially parrots – have nares at the top of the beak.
+Some birds – especially parrots – have nostrils at the top of the beak.

-Some birds – especially those with long beaks – have nares in the middle of the beak.
+Some birds – especially those with long beaks – have nostrils in the middle of the beak.

-Some birds have feathers on their beak which hides the nares.
+Some birds have feathers on their beak which hide the nostrils.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM